yammer/tenacity/README.md

         <dependency>
             <groupId>com.yammer.tenacity</groupId>
             <artifactId>tenacity-core</artifactId>
-            <version>0.0.10</version>
+            <version>0.1.1</version>
         </dependency>

 2. Enumerate your dependencies.
 These will eventually be used as global identifiers in dashboards.
 We have found that it works best when you include the service and the external dependency at a minimum.
 Here is an example of `completie`'s dependencies.
 Note we also shave down some characters to save on space, again for UI purposes.
+In addition, you'll need to have an implementation of a `TenacityPropertyKeyFactory` which you can see an example of below.

             public enum CompletieDependencyKeys implements TenacityPropertyKey {
                 CMPLT_PRNK_USER, CMPLT_PRNK_GROUP, CMPLT_PRNK_SCND_ORDER, CMPLT_PRNK_NETWORK,
                 CMPLT_TOKIE_AUTH,
                 CMPLT_TYRANT_AUTH,
                 CMPLT_WHVLL_PRESENCE
+            }

+            public class CompletieDependencyKeyFactory implements TenacityPropertyKeyFactory {
+                @Override
+                public TenacityPropertyKey from(String value) {
+                    return CompletieDependencyKeys.valueOf(value.toUpperCase());
+                }
             }

 3. Then make sure you add the bundle in your `Service` and register your custom tenacity properties.
 Here we made use of a helper class